-Bring a large pot of water to a boil and cook cannelloni shells, about eight minutes.
-Rinse in cool water and carefully place shells on paper towel to dry.
+Cook pasta: Bring a large pot of water to a boil and cook cannelloni shells, about eight minutes.
+Rinse in cool water.

-Place ricotta in a large size zip lock bag, let all the air out and seal.
-Cut a small hole on one bottom corner about 1/4 inch wide.
+Fill shells: Place ricotta in a large size zip lock bag, let all the air out and seal.
+Cut a small hole on one bottom corner about 1/4 inch wide (or use a pastry bag as in the notes).
 Squeeze ricotta cheese into each tube.
 Place in baking dish and cover with remaining sauce, add more sauce if desired.

 Feel free to add in fresh chopped basil, chives, spinach, etc. into the ricotta.
 Roughly chop and incorporate before filling the tubes.
 You could also try a butternut squash pasta sauce!